Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour.md

 For in-scene placed NetworkObjects, the `OnNetworkSpawn` method is invoked after the `Start` method, because the SceneManager scene loading process controls when NetworkObjects are instantiated.
 The previous code example shows how you can design a `NetworkBehaviour` that ensures both in-scene placed and dynamically spawned NetworkObjects will have assigned the required properties before attempting to access them.
 Of course, you can always make the decision to have in-scene placed `NetworkObjects` contain unique components to that of dynamically spawned `NetworkObjects`.
 It all depends upon what usage pattern works best for your project.

+For more information about in-scene placed `NetworkObject`s, refer to the [in-scene placed `NetworkObject`s page](scenemanagement/inscene-placed-networkobjects.md).

 ## Despawning

 `NetworkBehaviour.OnNetworkDespawn` is invoked on each `NetworkBehaviour` associated with a `NetworkObject` when it's despawned.
 This is where all netcode cleanup code should occur, but isn't to be confused with destroying ([see below](#destroying)).
 When a `NetworkBehaviour` component is destroyed, it means the associated GameObject, and all attached components, are in the middle of being destroyed.
 Regarding the order of operations, `NetworkBehaviour.OnNetworkDespawn` is always invoked before `NetworkBehaviour.OnDestroy`.